zruuzr/IAR-Archive/README.md

 * **Bilingual UI:** Native Arabic (RTL) and English (LTR) support.
 * **Dark Mode:** Built-in theme switching with local storage memory.
 * **Community Metrics:** Basic analytics for downloads, ratings, and unique visits via Firebase.
+* **Installable PWA:** Can be installed on desktop and mobile devices with offline support for core assets.

 ---